There is nothing like a road trip to another city or state. No planes or ticketing are involved; you are the pilot of your car on this trip.

 When You Wouldn't Be Covered While Out of State

-In short, the only time when you wouldn't be covered by car insurance when driving out of state is when your stay in that state becomes extended or permanent.
+In short, the only time you wouldn't be covered by car insurance when driving out of state is when your stay in that state becomes extended or permanent.

 So, if you are moving to a new state for a while (more than six months) or permanently, you will have to make some changes.

 The good news is that you don't have to limit yourself when shopping for low-cost car insurance.
 You can pick and pull as many quotes from as many insurers as possible.
+Finding the best rates in your new home state is a matter of research.

 When Traveling to Mexico, You Need Special Car Insurance

-When visiting Mexico, you should purchase what is known as Mexican car insurance from a provider in the country should you get into any accidents or need to file a claim.
+When taking road trips to Mexico, your car insurance from home will not carry over the border.
+When visiting Mexico, you should purchase what is known as Mexican car insurance from a provider in the country, should you get into any accidents or need to file a claim.

+This is a type of temporary insurance that covers you for the duration of your visit.
 Of course, if you plan to move to Mexico, you would have to get regular car insurance there; it functions just like American auto insurance.

 The underwriting process is also similar.
 This shows that car insurance is always a must-have regardless of where you are.